HamzaAkramDeakin/HomeServices/README.md

 Find daily problems and we connect you with a service provider.

+Clone the repo in your computer go into cmd and type git clone "Repo Link"

+type cd "Repo name "

 First you need to run this commad "npm init" which initiates the npm and creates the essential node files in your project